Antioch, Illinois: Economy

 Since 1996, Metra's North Central Service has played an increasingly important role in Antioch's development.
 Weekday train service to and from Chicago has given rise to new commercial development near the train depot.
 The village continues to undergo commercial and residential growth, mostly along the Illinois Route 173 corridor.

 Antioch is home to the Pickard China factory which makes fine china for Air Force One, Camp David, and others.

-Downtown Antioch is home to distinctive clothing boutiques, eateries, bars, gift and décor shops, and specialty shops.
-It also hosts concerts in a bandshell, craft fairs, parades, festivals, art walks, gardening tours and more.
+Downtown Antioch is home to locally owned clothing boutiques, eateries, bars, gift and décor shops, and specialty shops.
+It also hosts concerts in a bandshell, craft fairs, parades, festivals, art walks, and gardening tours.

 Arts and culture

 Antioch has been home to the Palette, Masque and Lyre, Inc. (PM&L) Performing Arts theatre since 1960.
-In addition, the Antioch Fine Arts Foundation (AFAF), serving Antioch, Greater Lake County, IL and Southeast WI since 2001.
-AFAF is a not-for-profit organization whose function is to coordinate and promote area arts programs.
-AFAF offers a gallery, regular special exhibits, an artists' library, classes, workshops, and other special events.
-Membership is open to artists, patrons of the arts, and anyone interested in art appreciation.
-The AFAF Gallery is a not-for-profit gallery staffed by member volunteers.
-The gallery displays work by area artists and presents exhibits of unique diversity and excellence.
-Throughout the year, the gallery hosts special receptions and openings for artists' new works.
-The AFAF Gallery is conveniently located at 983 Main Street, Antioch, Illinois 60002 (corner of Main (Rt.
-83) and Ida).
-AFAF Gallery also hosts a casual folk music presentation on the second Saturday of every month from 1 to 4 pm.
-The music is free, and open to the public.
+In addition, the Antioch Fine Arts Foundation (AFAF) has operated in the area since 2001.

 Library

-The Antioch Public Library is located at 757 Main Street (Route 83).
-The collection of the library contains 135,716 volumes and circulates 371,105 items per year.
+The Antioch Public Library contains 135,716 volumes and circulates 371,105 items per year.

 The Antioch Public Library began as an Antioch Women's Club project in 1921.
 Initially the Women's Club raised funds for the establishment of a village library and the residents donated books for the library.
 This first village library was located at 934 Main Street and was open only two days a week.
 In 1922 the library was moved to the Antioch Village Hall at 875 Main Street.
 In 1930 the library was moved again to the corner of Main Street and Depot Street.
 In 1941, the Library was moved again to 883 Main Street.
 In 1950 William Schroeder family donated the property located at 757 Main Street to the Village of Antioch for use as a library.
 The new library building was officially opened in 1970.
 In August 2001 construction began of an 18,000-square-foot addition to the Antioch Public Library facility.
 The construction was completed in January 2003.